ktor-doc-jp/ktor-doc-jp/pages/advanced/http2.md

 ## ALPN implementation

 HTTP/2 requires ALPN ([Application-Layer Protocol Negotiation](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation) )
 to be enabled.
-Unfortunately JDK's TLS implementation doesn't have support for ALPN so your application host should be configured properly.
+Unfortunately JDK's TLS implementation doesn't have support for ALPN so your application engine should be configured properly.
 The first option is to use external ALPN implementation that needs to be added to the boot classpath.
 The other option is to use OpenSSL native bindings and precompiled native binaries.
 Both approaches are error-prone and require extra attention when being configured.
-Also every particular host could support only one of these methods.
+Also every particular engine could support only one of these methods.

 ### Jetty